 A great example of this benefit in action is franchised companies.
 The parent company can control the general site structure and content, and the franchise manages its own multisite.
 They won’t need to manage the general design or language, just the content that pertains to their location.

 Sharing assets also means that a new multisite can be up and running in no time.
 In today's world of agile marketing, you can’t afford sites that take months to develop and release.
 With multisites, you can launch new sites by simply cloning and modifying existing resources.
-With the click of a button, you can create new sites that are based on existing sites.
+With multisites, marketers can breathe a sigh of relief.
 There is no need to recreate content and setup, so marketers can set up sites without contacting IT to get it started.

 For once, siloed information is a good thing!
 If you use a CMS like Sitefinity, you can designate different review workflows for each of your multisites.
 This allows content to be managed by various departments, franchises, etc. Set groups of authors, editors, and reviewers and customize what your review levels look like.
 For example, you might need to run your content by the legal team or your point person at headquarters.